vaedermakar255/Qt_prime_numbers_search/README.md

  # Current problems/bugs/imperfections:
  - the ability to stop the search is not implemented
- - the program starts to slow down and does not respond when N >= 10000000, but the calculations continue
+ - the program starts to slow down or does not respond when N >= 10000000, but the calculations continue
  - so far only Russian is available